odan/odan.github.io/_posts/2020-09-09-slim4-http-session.md

 Some people would say now that you have to manually convert the HttpFoundation request to/from PSR-7 requests/response objects.
 The answer is: No.
-You don't have to use or convert the Symfony request/response objects because the Symfony `Session` class works without the Symfony request/response classes.
+You don't have to convert any objects at all, because the Symfony `Session` class works without the Symfony request/response classes.
 Of course it would be much better if the entire `Symfony\Component\HttpFoundation\Session` namespace would be provided in a separate Github repository without all the Symfony HTTP classes ;-)